SooryaGeorge7/Dublin-Eats/TESTING.md

 All pages were tested using [Wave Evaluation Tool](https://wave.webaim.org/) via the Chrome extension.
 The following errors were found and corrrected :

+1. Contrast error for home page.
+The text overlying the home page was resulting in contrast error even though the text could be clearly seen.
+I corrected this by adding contrasting background color to the white overlying text.
+2. Headings were not in sequential order, this was corrected on all pages
+3. Profile images and hero image had alerted suspicious alt test which were also corrected.

 **homepage**